 After in-office whitening

-For a few days after treatment, your teeth may be sensitive to very hot or cold temperatures.
-Whitening may also irritate the gums for a short time.
+Whitening treatment may cause your teeth to be sensitive to very hot or cold temperatures.
+Whitening may also irritate your gums for a short time.
 If the side effects do not go away after a few days, see your dentist.

-To avoid harming your teeth and gums, always follow the product directions and any instructions from your dentist.
-If your teeth become very sensitive or you get sores in your mouth, stop using in-home products and call your dentist.
+To avoid harming your teeth and gums, always follow the product directions and all instructions from your dentist.
+If your teeth become very sensitive or if you get sores in your mouth, stop using the products and call your dentist.

-There is such a thing as too much whitening.
-Do not use whitening products for longer than advised in the product directions or by your dentist.
-Overwhitening can cause severe discomfort to your teeth and gums.
-Too much whitening can even harm your tooth enamel.
+There is such a thing as too much whitening!
+Do not use whitening products for longer than listed in the product directions or by your dentist.
+Too much whitening can make your teeth and gums hurt badly.
+It can even harm your tooth enamel.

 It’s not for everyone

 Tooth whitening is not a good choice for all people.
 If your gums have pulled away from the teeth in some places, whitening may irritate these areas.
-If you have tooth decay or gum disease, your dentist may recommend that these be treated before whitening.
-Also, the color of fillings, crowns, and some stains cannot be changed by tooth whitening.
+If you have tooth decay, cavities or gum disease, your dentist may recommend that these be treated before whitening.
+Also, it is important to be aware that the color of fillings, crowns, and some stains cannot be changed by tooth whitening.

-So talk to your dentist about tooth whitening before you begin.
-He or she will do an oral exam to find out if tooth whitening is right for you.
+Talk to your dentist about tooth whitening before you begin.
+He or she will do an oral exam to find out if it’s right for you.

 Keep your teeth white

-Newly whitened teeth may stain more easily.
-To keep your teeth white as long as possible, avoid tobacco and stain-causing food and drinks for several days after whitening.
+If you have whitened your teeth recently, they may stain more easily.
+To keep your teeth white for as long as possible, avoid tobacco products and stain-causing food and drinks (like coffee, tea, and red wine) for several days after whitening.
 Keep in mind that teeth usually return to their original shade over time.
-But if you steer clear of tobacco and large amounts of stain-causing food and drinks, your teeth may stay bright for several years.
+But if you can steer clear of tobacco and large amounts of stain-causing food and drinks, your teeth may stay bright for several years.

 Before-and-after whitening photos courtesy of Dr. Victor H. Burdick.